imapp-pl/gas-cost-estimator/docs/diy.md

 To build the EVM implementations yourself, your environment needs to have the dependencies installed as required for each client.
 The script `setup_tools.sh` guides you through the process, but it might require some manual intervention.
 Refer to the EVM implementation documentation for more details.

 The script `setup_clients.sh` downloads and compiles the EVM implementation used in this project.
 Edit the script to add more clients or change the versions.
 By default, the binaries are stored in the `gas-cost-estimator-clients` folder, next to the existing `gas-cost-estimator`.
 As you can see in the script sometimes we used our forks that enable benchmarking.
 You can find them in the `imapp-pl` organization on GitHub.
-We intend to include all the necessary changes in the upstream repositories in the future.
+We intend to include all necessary changes in upstream repositories in the future.

 ### Program Generation